Best wax for black cars

 Best colour charged wax for black cars – DoDo Juice Blue Velvet Pro Edition and Purple Haze Pro Edition

-Without doubt the best colour charged waxes for black paint that I’ve used.
+Without a doubt the best colour charged waxes for black paint that I’ve used.
 My preference is Blue Velvet Pro (a deep dark blue hard wax), but there’s not much in it, so I’ve also included Purple Haze Pro (a purple paste wax), as both do a superb job of deepening and darkening black paint, whilst offer very good durability and decent 3-4 month lifespan.

 The trade-off is a slight loss of flake enhancement, but if your looking for a wax to deep and give amazing gloss and can live with losing a little on the flame, then DoDo Juice is the choice to make.
-As well as full size pots, they are also available in 30ml panel pots which gives about 3-4 coats and are a great option to try before deciding to commit to a bigger pot.
+As well as full-size pots, they are also available in 30ml panel pots which gives about 3-4 coats and are a great option to try before deciding to commit to a bigger pot.

 Best cheap wax for black cars – Chemical Guys Butter Wet Wax